DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

-When [placing an order](/start), schools, academy trusts and local authorities can choose (depending on availability) from:
+When [placing an order](/start), schools, colleges, further education providers, academy trusts and local authorities can choose (depending on availability) from:

 * Microsoft Windows laptops
 * Microsoft Windows tablets (with or without keyboards)